bradlarsen/vectorscan-rs/vectorscan-rs/README.md

 # `vectorscan-rs`

 ## Overview
-This crate exposes a more ergonomic Rust interface on top of the raw C bindings to [https://github.com/Vectorcamp/vectorscan](Vectorscan) that are exposed in the [`vectorscan-rs-sys`](../vectorscan-rs-sys) crate.
+This crate exposes a more ergonomic Rust interface on top of the raw C bindings to [Vectorscan](https://github.com/Vectorcamp/vectorscan) that are exposed in the [`vectorscan-rs-sys`](../vectorscan-rs-sys) crate.

 This crate was originally written as part of [Nosey Parker](https://github.com/praetorian-inc/noseyparker).
-This crate was adapted from the [https://github.com/vlaci/pyperscan](pyperscan) project, which uses Rust to expose Hyperscan to Python.
+This crate was adapted from the [pyperscan](https://github.com/vlaci/pyperscan) project, which uses Rust to expose [Hyperscan](https://github.com/intel/hyperscan) to Python.
 (That project is released under either the Apache 2.0 or MIT license.)